 Time-box: a container in time of a maximum duration, potentially a fixed duration.
 In Scrum all events have a maximum duration only, except for the Sprint itself which has a fixed duration.

 Velocity: popular indication of the average amount of Product Backlog turned into an Increment of releasable product during a Sprint by a specific (composition of) a team.
-Velocity serves primarily as an aid for the Development Team of the Scrum Team to forecast Sprints.
+Velocity helps a team to forecast Sprints.

 Note: Previous international versions of the Scrum Glossary can be found at: